Exawind/openturbine/docs/dev_plan.md

 to change any library for another that accomplishes a similar task even if by alternative methods.

-### Performance
+### Performance first

 A key design consideration of `OpenTurbine` is computational efficiency or performance.
-Both the quantity of work and the efficiency of data should be considered and measured (i.e. profiled) during any development effort.
+Both the quantity of work and the efficiency of data should be considered and measured (i.e., profiled) during any development effort.
 A modular architecture should support offloading computationally expensive tasks to hardware accelerators or specialized libraries, and support multiple options for doing so depending on user configurations and